 Step 1: Attend four Delaware Nutrient Management Certification Sessions.
 Initial certification sessions are offered twice a year and the exam is offered three times a year.

-To pass the Nutrient Consultant Exam, you will need to study outside the time you spend in the certification sessions.
-Below is some information that will help you prepare for the Nutrient Consultant Exam.
+Step 2: Pass the Delaware Nutrient Management Consultant Exam.
+The Nutrient Consultant Exam is also one of three exams you must pass to become a Certified Crop Adviser in the Mid-Atlantic Region.
+The exam consists of 100 multiple choice questions and you have two hours to complete the exam.
+Study materials are provided below to help you prepare for the exam.
+There is no fee to take the exam.
 On the day of the exam, study materials are not allowed in the exam area and you are required to show a photo I.D. prior to taking the exam.

 - Nutrient Consultant Checklist